YSL-1997/OS_IMS/SiFive Freedom Unleashed SDK.md

 ```

 #### Build images:
-A console-only image for the 64-bit QEMU machine
+A console-only image for the 64-bit QEMU machine:
 ```
 $ MACHINE=qemuriscv64 bitbake core-image-full-cmdline
 ```